stm2/eressea-tutorials/README.md

 ...
 ```

-Change the title as you wish and 'nogoblin' to 'dragonborn'.
+Change the title as you wish and 'nogoblin' to 'dragonborns'.

 - If you want to create just one big file, replace everything below the second '---' with your content.
 This is not recommended if you want to add a lot of text.
 The content is [Markdown](https://www.markdownguide.org/), a text file format that let's you add basic formatting like headings, links, images.
 You could also use html directly.
 Then you would create an index.html file instead.
 HTML is less recommended.

 - If you have more to say, you should split your diary into multiple files.
 In that case, leave everything below the '---' as it is, at least for now.
 Also copy 'Auswertung_XX.md' from the template directory into your subdirectory.
 You may rename them as you wish, for example to week_01.md, week_02.md, ... and so forth.

-- Also copy the file template.json to your directory and rename it to dragonborn.json.
+- Also copy the file template.json to your directory and rename it to dragonborns.json.
 ```
 {
     "author": "enno",